zaiisao/Documentation/en/Interactive Broadcast/custom_video_apple.md

 ## Implementation

-Before customizing the video source or renderer, ensure that you hava implemented the basic real-time communication functions in your project.
+Before customizing the video source or renderer, ensure that you have implemented the basic real-time communication functions in your project.
 For details, see the following documents:
 - iOS: [Start a Call](../../en/Interactive%20Broadcast/start_call_ios.md) or [Start a Live Broadcast](../../en/Interactive%20Broadcast/start_live_ios.md).
 - macOS: [Start a Call](../../en/Interactive%20Broadcast/start_call_mac.md) or [Start a Live Broadcast](../../en/Interactive%20Broadcast/start_live_mac.md).